Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 ## Which to choose for MPI?
 Docker or Singularity?
-In the context of Batch Shipyard, both approaches are somewhat similar as the tooling takes care of a lot of the complexity.
-However, if you are using a Docker image, then you need to ensure that your image contains the directives to install and start an SSH server.
+In the context of Batch Shipyard, both approaches are somewhat similar as Batch Shipyard takes care of a lot of the complexity.
+However, if you are using a Docker image, then you need to ensure that your image contains the directives to install and start an SSH server (or whatever mechanism your MPI runtime requires as a launcher).

-Since Singularity is inherently more easy to work with for MPI programs, it may be beneficial to use Singularity to containerize your MPI application instead of Docker.
-There is no need to package an SSH server with your image and is handled more elegantly in Batch Shipyard without the need to split the execution and deal with potential cleanup artifacts.
+Since Singularity is inherently easier to use in conjunction with MPI programs, it may be beneficial to use Singularity to containerize your MPI application instead of Docker.
+There is no need to package a launcher with your image and is handled more elegantly in Batch Shipyard without the need to split the execution and deal with potential cleanup artifacts.
+Additionally, there has been [some research](https://arxiv.org/abs/1709.10140) to indicate that Singularity outperforms other OS virtualization approaches and is more amenable for HPC applications.

 ### More Information
 For more general information about MPI and Azure Batch, please visit